All Episodes

 Anyway, hey, Terry, thanks for the call.

-That that is the fundamental problem.
+That is the fundamental problem.

-And I I I'm look, I've had it.
+And I'm, look, I've had it.

-I'm not gonna live forever.
+I'm not going to live forever.

-And John Maynard Kane said in the long run we're dead.
+And John Maynard Kane said, in the long run, we're dead.

 So we better get what we want now.